Natural gas policy

 - Modernization of rules for well construction and operation

-- Systems-based management of wastes and water
+- Strict management of water and waste systems

 - State and national standards for improving air quality and reducing climate impacts

 - Minimization of land use and community impacts from natural gas development

 Even with tough standards in place, reducing methane emissions and minimizing environmental risk ultimately depends on industry embracing environmental responsibility.
 EDF is working with progressive gas companies on model rules for well construction and operation, supporting those in the industry who are forging a better path.

 Strengthening environmental management in the shale gas industry

 EDF president Fred Krupp was selected to serve on the Natural Gas Subcommittee of the Secretary of Energy's Advisory Board.